Hackensack, NJ Immigration Attorney Guiding you through the Employment-based Visa Process

 - EB-3 workers receive 28.6% of the employment immigrant visas, plus the unused EB-1 and EB-2 allocation.

 - EB-4 special immigrants receive 7.1% of the yearly employment-based visas.

 - EB-5 includes 10,000 visas allocated each Fiscal Year for immigrant investors.
 Generally, no more than 7.1% of EB-5 investor visas can go to each country.

 First Preference EB-1 is for workers with extraordinary ability, outstanding professors or researchers, or multinational executives.
 This requires meeting specific criteria to demonstrate the individual has an extraordinary ability or is an outstanding researcher.
 Outstanding professors or researchers and multinational managers must have their employer file the petition with the USCIS.
 Individuals with extraordinary abilities may petition for themselves.

 Second Preference EB-2 is for workers who are members of advanced degree professions or for persons with exceptional abilities in the arts, sciences, or business.
 This requires documentation of the individual’s academic record or meeting specific criteria that demonstrate exceptional ability.

 Third Preference EB-3 is for professionals, skilled workers, and other workers.
 Individuals need to demonstrate required job experience or training and must provide a labor certification and full-time job offer.
 The employer must file the petition on behalf of the worker and demonstrate an ability to pay the offered wage.

 EB-4 Fourth Preference

-The Fourth Preference EB-4 is certain types of jobs.
-This category requires the employer filing the petition on behalf of the worker.
+The Fourth Preference EB-4 is for certain types of jobs.
+This category requires the employer to file the petition on behalf of the worker.
 However, in some cases, the worker may self-petition for the visa.
 Fourth preference worker visa categories include:

 - Religious workers